 Requirements:

-4.6.1 The operator shall monitor crop, soil, water, inputs for risks of contamination by prohibited substances and environmental contaminants.
+4.6.1 The operator shall monitor crops, soil, water, and inputs for risks of contamination by prohibited substances and environmental contaminants.

 4.6.2 The operator shall employ measures including barriers and buffer zones to avoid potential contamination and limit contaminants in organic products.